qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run in Copilot.md

 * "Find information about Chai in Northwind Inventory"

 * "Find discounted seafood in Northwind.
-Show a table with the products, supplier names, average discount rate, and revenue per period."
+Show a table with the products, supplier names, and the average discount rate."

-* "Find high revenue Northwind products.
-Did we run any ad campaigns for them?"

 See if this last one also locates any of the documents you uploaded to your OneDrive.